EranGoldman/kidsControl/README.md

 # kidsControl

-small node.js server to lock the computer and take screenshots

-I'm doing this project to practice some node.js, so every fork, pull request or comment is important
+small python server to check what the kids are doing in their computer. the server will be module based, for now I want it to have : lock the computer and take screenshots I'm doing this project to practice some python, so every fork, pull request or comment is important

 #INSTALL